Daveyr/academic-kickstart/content/post/2021-01-24-how-to-burn-the-plaid-keyboard-bootloader-using-arduino-nano/index.en.md

 make fuse
 ```

 This should compile the USBASP bootloader, flash it to the keyboard and set the fuse bits according to the makefile instructions.
-This method is currently untested but should work.
+This method is not fully tested (I had already burnt the bootloader using the first method so could not be sure that this method overwrote it).

 ### The Arduino software method